 This is the story of America’s longest war - the battles, the protests, the movies, and the political controversies.
 The Vietnam War was an epic event, the climax of the cold war and the high water mark of American power.
 Students will learn about the experience of combatants on both sides, the reasoning behind American strategy, and the history of Vietnam’s struggle for independence.
 The course will also deal with the war’s legacies, its place in popular culture, the military’s search for technological alternatives for ground combat, and the war’s economic and political aftershocks.
+Offered occasionally.

 This course covers the major developments of the Viking Age such as expansion, colonization, exploration, and the establishment of Old Norse Kingdoms.
 In addition, it will examine how the Viking Age has been portrayed in the modern age, including film and other media.

 Offered even-numbered spring semesters.

 This course looks at how race and gender have impacted the development of modern European identity.
 Through extensive readings, a critical understanding of race and gender will be attained.
 The analysis of historical processes will show how race and gender have evolved, shaping the shifting identities of Europeans.
 Offered occasionally.